twcbe/internship2017/README.md

 3. The shortlisted students will receive the problems for the design challenge at the start of the design challenge
 4. You would need to design the schematic solution in the [easyeda](https://easyeda.com/editor) web tool (Feel free to go through the tool before the design challenge and make yourself comfortable with the tool)
 5. Once you are done with the design, download the svg file (File -> SVG Source -> Download) and send it to the email-id (tw-cbe-internship-2017@thoughtworks.com)
-6. Solutions that are submitted after 5.00 PM will not be considered
+6. **Solutions that are submitted after 5.00 PM on May 28, 2017 will not be considered**

 #### Stage 3: Personal Interview
 #### Date: Starting Tuesday, May 30 onwards

-1. Selected students will receive an email with date, time and place to take up the interview.
+1. Shortlisted students will receive an email with date, time and place to take up the interview.
+2. The interviews will be held at ThoughtWorks' office in Saravanampatti, Coimbatore.
 2. The interview will be testing your technical skills like problem-solving, concept clarity, designing etc.
-3. Selected students will be eligible to attend the internship program
+3. Selected students will be intimated by email regarding their selection by **June 2, 2017**.